Health Insurance for Gen Z

 While you are young and may feel healthy, health issues are unpredictable.
 Accidents, sudden illnesses like infections or autoimmune conditions, and lifestyle issues can occur at any age.

-We know how you prioritise, are more aware of, and open about mental health.
-Good health insurance plans like Niva Bupa Aspire increasingly include coverage for mental health services like therapy and counselling.
-Prioritising mental well-being is crucial, and insurance makes these services more accessible.
+We know how you prioritize, are more aware of, and open about mental health.
+Good health insurance plans like Niva Bupa Aspire increasingly include coverage for mental health services like therapy and counseling.
+Prioritizing mental well-being is crucial, and insurance makes these services more accessible.

 Health insurance isn’t just for when you’re sick.
 Many policies cover preventive care like regular check-ups, screenings, and vaccinations.
 These can help detect potential health problems early, making them easier and cheaper to manage.
 Investing in preventive care now can save significant costs and health complications later.

-Now, you will be going to start your career and build your financial future.
-A big, unexpected medical bill can drain your savings.
+As you start your career and build your financial future, a big, unexpected medical bill can drain your savings.
 It can also push back financial goals, like education, buying a car, or investing early.
 Plus, it may lead to serious debt.
-Health insurance acts as a financial shield, protecting your hard-earned money from day 1.
+Health insurance acts as a financial shield, protecting your hard-earned money from day one.

 Generally, younger individuals tend to have fewer pre-existing health conditions.
 This can translate to lower premiums when you start a health insurance policy early.
 As you get older, you’re more likely to have health problems.
 This can mean higher premiums or trouble getting full coverage.